gotlougit/nix-config/README.md

 - Install it as usual (but take care to setup btrfs file system with encryption)

+Optionally, use the `installnix.sh` script: it WILL erase your entire partition table, so BEWARE!!!

 - Reboot into your shiny, new NixOS install

 - Run